xwhelan/resume/peterwhelan.md

 # Peter Whelan

-`xwhelan@gmail.com` | 914.646.8268 | Hartsdale, NY
-\newline\noindent\makebox[\linewidth]{\rule{\linewidth}{0.4pt}}
+\noindent\makebox[\linewidth]{\rule{\linewidth}{0.4pt}}

-*Experienced infrastructure engineer and manager, delivering and supporting resilient, scalable, high performance distributed applications*
+*Experienced infrastructure engineer and manager, delivering and supporting resilient, scalable, high performance distributed applications, processes, and teams*

 ## Experience

 ### July 2021--Present: Director, Cloud Site Reliability Engineer; Prudential Financial

-Support line of business applications shared cloud infrastructure resources primarily in AWS, with niche use cases in GCP and Azure
+Key contributor to improving service delivery process, cloud observability, Central Express adoption, and improving infrastructure software engineering practices in Cloud

+- Led SRE Enablement Team through PI2023.3 to successfully deliver all seven of seven features on time and with only 3% carryover into PI2023.4
 - Documented and standardized all operational work in ServiceNow, created request validator services in Python running on AWS Lambda.
 Supporting work streams of over 2300 operational requests per year (11th highest volume in among all enterprise IT product teams), with 50% year over year growth due to enterprise cloud adoption.
 Provided metrics on self-service role adoption from Cloudwatch logs in Splunk
+- Extended validator service to execute recurring tasks on schedule using Jenkins Enterprise task and Apigee-fronted Jenkins API, while automatically creating, updating, and closing out changes
 - Created standard CI/CD development practices to build reusable pip packages, using enterprise Bitbucket, Jenkins, and jFrog Artifactory.
 Reduced package build time and shifted left to local development environment by using Docker multi-stage builds to run testing and deployment tasks
-- Extended enterprise cloud Python development practices to include packaging, automated testing, type hinting, and schema validation
+- Extended enterprise cloud Python development practices to include packaging, automated testing, type hinting, and schema validation, publishing more than (10) packages to Artifactory for use by anyone in Prudential
-- Identified bottlenecks, failure conditions, and throughput limits in legacy IaC deployment processes, due to use of Eventbridge rules for scheduling.
-  Implemented Eventbridge Scheduler and documented migration path
+- Created Python client SDK and automated testing framework for ServiceNow Generic Incident and Change API
 - Developed key microservices for winning entry in quarterly enterprise hackathon, using Docker, Python FastAPI, and AWS DynamoDB, which is being operationalized as the enterprise service status observability platform